-The U.S. government is certainly not perfect, but we often fail to realize how much government spending impacts our day to day lives.
+The U.S. government is certainly not perfect, but we often fail to realize how much government spending impacts our day-to-day lives.
 Did you drive your car today?
 If so, you were on roads created by the government.
 Did you get any mail today?
-If so, you can thank your mail carrier, who’s a government employee.
-The list goes on and on - public education, college loans, certification of organic foods.
+If so, you can thank your mail carrier, a government employee.
+The list goes on and on – public education, college loans, certification of organic foods.
 All of these things, and many more, are funded by the U.S. government.

 The stock market also increases the standard of living by providing a means for people to save for retirement.
 Pension plans and tax-advantaged retirement savings plans, such as 401(k)s, are invested in the stock market.
 These plans use the stock market to help investors save for retirement.
 Without these retirement savings plans, saving for retirement would be much harder, and many people would have to work longer or not retire at all.

 The Stock Market and Jobs

 Another significant way the stock market affects even those who aren’t investors is by creating jobs.
 This happens in several different ways.

 As discussed, the stock market allows a company to grow beyond the startup phase through an influx of capital gained by an IPO.
 More wealth enables the company to expand, which means more jobs.
 This increase doesn’t just mean more jobs for those employed at the company; it also means more jobs for companies and industries that support that company – this could include everything from marketing to suppliers.
 Since the government also has more money, it can spend more money.
 This spending includes hiring more government employees, which also means more jobs.